AIR-THU/DAIR-V2X-Seq/dataset/v2x-seq-spd/README.md

 # Sequential Perception Dataset
-The dataset is for the vehicle-infrastructure cooperative 3D tracking task.
-Please refer https://github.com/AIR-THU/DAIR-V2X-Seq/dataset/v2x-seq-spd for the latest introduction.
+The dataset is designed for the vehicle-infrastructure cooperative 3D tracking task.
+For the recent information and introduction, please visit https://github.com/AIR-THU/DAIR-V2X-Seq/tree/main/dataset/v2x-seq-spd.

 ## Dataset Structure
-In this part, we provide the detailed structure for the sequential perception dataset.
+In this section, we present the comprehensive structure of the sequential perception dataset.
 ```
 V2X-Seq-SPD/V2X-Seq-SPD-Example         # (An example sequence of) sequential percpetion dataset
     └──  infrastructure-side            # Infrastructure-side data